 We’re starting to see a real rise in the number of enquiries from businesses like these.

 Cloud phone systems make it so simple

 It’s such a simple process to set up your new office phone system.

-Time Communications can now send an engineer round to the home of every team member to deliver a wi-fi enabled desktop telephone.
+Time Communications can now send an engineer around to the home of every team member to deliver a wi-fi-enabled desktop telephone.

-The engineer drops the box at the door and stands outside to talk the team member through the simple process of connecting everything.
+The engineer drops the box at the door and stands outside to talk the team members through the simple process of connecting everything.

 Our website also features training videos that show in more detail how to make and answer calls with their particular new model.

 If the client is using a mobile app, Time Communications will send the team member a QR code which, when clicked on, loads it automatically on their phone, pre-populated with all their details.